pactus-project/pactus.org/docs/guide/learn-certificate.md

 ## What is certificate?

-TODO:
+Block certificate holds the proof of commitment for the block.

 ## Certificate structure

-Block certificate holds the proof of commitment for the block.
 Each block certificate contains following information:

 ```go
 type Certificate struct {